 These days, people are intricately tied to their smartphones and rarely disconnect.
 In a world buzzing with instant messages, mobile notifications and FOMO (fear of missing out), there’s a desperate need for calmness and internal peace that can be found away from connected devices.
-While many find ways to detox from the always-on lifestyle, a growing number of people are turning to technology to discover stillness and the wonders of meditation they crave.
+While many find ways to detox from the always-on lifestyle, a growing number of people are turning to mobile apps (powered by the cloud) to imporve their overall wellness.

-“We definitely think ‘WellTech’ is the next digital era,” said Owyang.
+“We definitely think ‘WellTech’ is the next digital era,” said Owyang in 2019.
 “We’ve seen social media and the social economy, the digitization of the world around us.
 The next phase is the digitization of our bodies, augmenting us.”

 Most of these companies bring meditation and mental wellness to people via smartphones, and many rely on cloud technology to run their services, according to Owyang.

 “In almost every case, we are seeing this tech collecting data from a mobile phone,” he said.
 “And that is being paired with the cloud, which is how many startups quickly scale without having on-premises infrastructure, and they can grow as their usage base grows.”